jcalz23/logo_detection_w281/README.md

 </p>

-If any of the notebook links or images are not accessible in the report, please refer to the GitHub link for the materials.
-[Link](https://github.com/jcalz23/logo_detection_w281/)
+If any of the notebooks, links or images are not accessible in the report, please go to the GitHub repo shown and refer to the materials. https://github.com/jcalz23/logo_detection_w281/

 # References